 Once registration for a semester begins, students can add courses online at my.laboure.edu until the first day of classes for that semester.
-During the Add/Drop Period, students can add courses by contacting the Welcome Center or the Office of the Registrar.
+During the Add/Drop Period, students can add courses by emailing registrar@laboure.edu.
 Once a course has begun, students must have the professor's permission to enroll.
 Students cannot be added to a course after the Add/Drop Period.